sfc-gh-miwhitaker/runningman/docs/05-TECHNICAL-REFERENCE.md

 -- Error: Unknown command 'CREATE SEMANTIC VIEW'
 ```

-**Cause:** Semantic views are in Public Preview (not all accounts)
+**Cause:** Semantic view DDL not enabled for your account/region.

 **Solution:**
-1. Contact Snowflake support to enable preview features
+1. Contact Snowflake Support to enable `CREATE SEMANTIC VIEW` (part of the Snowflake Intelligence feature)
-2. Or use YAML semantic models as fallback (see docs)
+2. As a fallback, you can temporarily use YAML semantic models until DDL access is granted

 ### Issue 3: Intelligence Returns "I don't have enough information"